zgordon/gatsby-explained/the-book/outline.md

    - Featured images
    - PROJECT: Add images to pages and featured image to blog

+8. Styling Gatsby Sites

+   - Options for styling
+   - Which is recommended?
+   - PROJECT: Add styling

-8. Gatsby Plugins
+9. Gatsby Plugins

    - What are plugins
    - Types of plugins
    - PROJECT: Add some plugins for various reasons, SEO, analytics, forms, comments, etc.

-9. Deploying a Gatsby Project
+10. Deploying a Gatsby Project

     - What is required
     - How to deploy
     - Continuous deployment
     - PROJECT: Deploy the site

-10. Taking Gatsby Further
+11. Taking Gatsby Further

     - What more it can do
     - Themes